notigayatri/Nokia/README.md

 Placeholders in commands must match step parameters

-This configuration file is loaded at runtime and can be accessed within step logic.

-8. Execution Instructions
+Execution Instructions

-Run the main entry point:
+Run the main script:

-python main.py
+python automation_script.py

-The system will prompt for:
+You will be prompted for:

 Path to the input feature file